The short version

 |---|---|---|---|

-| Color Picker - Eyedropper Tool | 4 | storage, host permissions: <all_urls> | Broad site access hidden behind a very normal-looking utility. |
+| Color Picker | 4 | storage, <all_urls> | Broad site access hidden behind a common utility. |

-| Block Yourself from Analytics | 12 | declarativeNetRequest, storage, tabs, downloads, host permissions: *://*/* | Useful for showing how traffic control and browser visibility can come bundled into something that sounds harmless. |
+| Block Analytics | 12 | declarativeNetRequest, storage, tabs, downloads, *://*/* | Shows how traffic control can be bundled into a “privacy” tool. |

-| Custom Cursor for Chrome | 30 | storage, activeTab, scripting, host permissions: <all_urls> | Cosmetic on the surface, but with enough access to do far more than change a cursor. |
+| Custom Cursor | 30 | storage, activeTab, scripting, <all_urls> | Cosmetic tool with enough access to do far more than change a cursor. |

-| Save Image As PNG | 79 | contextMenus, activeTab, downloads, host permissions: <all_urls> | Good example of an image tool with enough reach to touch page content and file workflows. |
+| Save Image As PNG | 79 | contextMenus, activeTab, downloads, <all_urls> | Image tool with reach to touch page content and file workflows. |

-| Extension Manager | 11 | management, storage | Interesting because the risk was not page access, but control over the extension environment itself. |
+| Extension Manager | 11 | management, storage | Risk is not page access, but control over the entire extension environment. |

-| LinkedIn Formatter | 13 | activeTab, scripting | Good targeted example of trust inside a familiar workflow. |
+| LinkedIn Formatter | 13 | activeTab, scripting | Targeted example of trust inside a specific professional workflow. |

-| View CSS | 990 | activeTab, scripting | One of the cleaner examples of how normal user interaction can still lead to code running on a live page. |
+| View CSS | 990 | activeTab, scripting | How normal user interaction leads to code running on a live page. |

 What a malicious owner could have done

-Arabic Keyboard: broad page access
+1. Arabic Keyboard: broad page access

 What I inherited